Welcome to today's edition of the Rush 24-7 podcast.

 1-800-282-2882.

-It's open year Tuesday on the Rush Limbaugh Show.
+It's Open Year Tuesday on the Rush Limbaugh Show.

-Mark Stein, Inforush.
+Mark Stein, Infra Rush.

-And so people I used to call it Uyghur Wednesday, and I can't remember the last time I did it, but everywhere I go now, and I'm bound to get it, when I'm uh gonna be down in Florida, uh appearing in Jacksonville and Miami and places next month, uh I'm gonna be uh bound to get it there because people always come up to me and ask me, oh, well, the first question, I'll say I'll take a few questions from the audience.
+And I can't remember the last time I did it, but everywhere I go now, and I'm bound to get it when I'm going to be down in Florida, appearing in Jacksonville and Miami and places next month.

-And The first question is always, what news of Uyghurs?
+And the first question is always, what news of Uyghurs?

-And the Uyghurs, these Chinese Muslims, uh that Obama, a couple of years ago, Obama released four of them and released them to Bermuda.
+And the Uyghurs, these Chinese Muslims, that Obama, a couple of years ago, Obama released four of them and released them to Bermuda.

 And they're very unhappy there.